 Lama D after his Ayurvedic massage with his therapists.

 I really like this photo of Nityananda.
 His eyes are sparkling.
+His life was totally unexplainable.
 He never owned anything.
 He gave everything away.
-He built towns, hospitals, schools, and kitchens to feed the poor both in Ganeshpuri and in Kerala in South India.
-On several occasions he was investigated by the police, asking where he got all the money to build these things.
-It is said that he took the police to a jungle swamp infested with crocodiles, dove into the water and brought up handfuls of money.
+He built towns, hospitals, schools, and kitchens to feed the public both in Ganeshpuri and in Kerala in South India.
+On several occasions he was investigated by the Indian police, asking where he got all the money to build these things.
+It is said that he took the police to a jungle swamp infested with crocodiles.
+He dove into the water and showed them handfuls of money!
 The police didn’t disturb him after that.
+Ha Ha!